ryanzflores/pyRevit_IBC_Review/README.md

 # pyRevit_IBC_Review
-This [pyRevit](https://github.com/eirannejad/pyRevit) plugin helps users calculate a (single-occupancy*) building's maximum height, stories, and area, as specified in Chapter 5 of the 2018 International Building Code (https://codes.iccsafe.org/content/IBC2018P4/chapter-5-general-building-heights-and-areas).
+This [pyRevit](https://github.com/eirannejad/pyRevit) plugin helps users calculate a (single-occupancy\*) building's maximum height, stories, and area, as specified in Chapter 5 of the 2018 International Building Code (https://codes.iccsafe.org/content/IBC2018P4/chapter-5-general-building-heights-and-areas).
 The plugin was made to be able to easily accommodate updates to the code and local revisions to the code;
 see the info below for details on how to add different versions to use.

-**This plugin is intended to provide a quick estimate, and is not a replacement for a professional code review.
+**This plugin is intended to provide a quick estimate, and is not a replacement for a professional code review.**
-This plugin will warn you about some possible complications that can affect the accuracy of the calculations made, but these warnings may not be comprehensive.**

-\* This plugin *can* be used to calculate individual occupancies in a mixed-occupancy building, however, sections of Chapter 5 (namely, section 508, 506.2.2, and 506.2.4) complicates things.
+\* This plugin *can* be used to calculate individual occupancies in a mixed-occupancy building, however, sections of Chapter 5 (namely, Sections 508, 506.2.2, and 506.2.4) complicates things.
 Please only do so if you know what you're doing.

 ## Installation